floragunncom/search-guard-helm/README.md

   To meet the requirements of Elasticsearch rolling upgrade procedure, please, add these parameters to the upgrade command: `helm upgrade --set common.es_upgrade_order=true --set common.disable_sharding=true`.
   We recommend to specify custom timeout for upgrade command `helm upgrade --timeout 1h` to provide enough time for Helm to upgrade all cluster nodes.

+NB!
+Do not use ``common.es_upgrade_order=true`` when your master.replicas=1 because in this case master node and non-master node dependency conditions block each over and upgrade fails.

 ## Configuration parameters

  | Parameter | Description | Default value |